 - Are we (“the organisation”) ready for the cloud? i.e., feasibility and capability to migrate to the Cloud e.g., Skills, processes, roles & responsibilities

 - Does a maintained CMDB exist with active discovery tools and service mapping capability?

 - What is the current application workload and technology landscape?

 Learning #5 – Engaging the Owners and Supporters early creates buy-in and support for the migration project

 Apart from creating an inventory of workload information, the Discovery phase also provides the opportunity to engage stakeholders from outside the IT department in the migration process and provides early insight into potential project risks requiring the identification of application owners and those who support the applications (who could be external to your organisation)

 A key output of the discovery assessment is the relative importance of the application to each business unit.
 This helps with the understanding the operational and strategic advantages of moving specific application workloads to the cloud, as well as helping with the phasing of the workload migration.
 In a regulated environment you need to engage the regulators early and set a cadence for ongoing engagement.

 In the final stage of the Discovery phase a Suitability Assessment should be undertaken.
 The Suitability Assessment works across four dimensions which may require scarce specialist skills:

-- Business —prioritize business and IT needs to gauge cloud adoption feasibility at an organizational level
+- Business —prioritise business and IT needs to gauge cloud adoption feasibility at an organisational level

 - Financial —establishes the financial feasibility of cloud adoption and justify the ROI of application workload migration to the cloud